smdi/Lavathon/README.md

 ```

-#lavarush a experiment 3D game created for solving boredom with unity3D engine
+#lavathon an experiment 3D game created for solving boredom with unity3D engine

 ```